 : Printer-Friendly Format

-On January 27, 1993, the WSDOT Commission names Sid Morrison (b.
-1933) the new Secretary of Transportation to replace retiring Secretary Duane Berentson.
-Morrison, a Zillah, Washington, resident, was a politician before accepting the WSDOT Department head position.
-Elected to the Washington State Legislature in 1967, he became a state senator representing Yakima in 1974, and in 1980 he was elected to the House of Representatives from the 4th Congressional District.
-In 1991, Morrison ran for Governor, but lost in the primary.
-During his tenure as Secretary of Transportation (1993-2001), Morrison reorganized the department to get it away from its highway focus and assume a greater role in freight and passenger rail, aviation, ferries, bicycle trails, and mass-transit.
+On January 27, 1993, the state Transportation Commission names Sid Morrison (b.
+1933) as Secretary of Transportation to replace retiring Secretary Duane Berentson (1928-2013).
+Morrison, a Zillah resident, was a politician before accepting the position as head of the Washington State Department of Transportation (WSDOT).
+Elected to the Washington State Legislature in 1967, he became a state senator representing Yakima in 1974, and in 1980 he was elected to the United States House of Representatives from Washington's Fourth Congressional District.
+In 1992, Morrison ran for governor, but lost in the primary.
+During his tenure as Secretary of Transportation (1993-2001), Morrison reorganized the department to get it away from its highway focus and assume a greater role in freight and passenger rail, aviation, ferries, bicycle trails, and mass transit.

 Working the Farm and Congress